AuburnSounds/Dplug/ARCHITECTURE.md

 Dplug is an audio plugin framework.

 Its core value proposition is abstracting over:
 - the various plugin formats.
-Dplug implements 5 plugin "client" and 1 plugin "host".
+Dplug implements 5 plugin "clients" and 1 plugin "host".
 - the various OS windowing

 so that developers can focus on a portable codebase for audio software.